I'm going to demonstrate using functions to build dictionaries, requiring

 First, some imports that will be needed to demonstrate uses of our dictionary:

-as a lookup function -- a function that takes an argument, and
+function — a function that takes an argument, and sometimes returns a

 An empty dictionary always returns nothing:

 To add an item to our dictionary, we need to wrap it and return a new function.

 To start off with, we will add a key-value pair (

 a is the key,

 value).
 In this case our key type will have to support testing for equality.

 That is, this function will take a key, a value, and a functional dictionary,